HazelCunuder/notes/dev-front/semaine-2/jour-5.md

 Functions are the main building blocks of the program.
 They can be used to call the same code without having to repeat it.

 `alert`, `prompt` and `confirm` are examples of built-in functions, but we can create our own.

+### Function Declaration

+Create function --> use func declaration

+A function declaration is written like so:

+    ```javascript
+        function nameOfFunction(parameter1, parameter2, ..., parameterN) {
+            //body
+        }
+    ```

+Just need to change the function to modify all of its instances.